bazzline/php_component_process_pipe/README.md

 # Process Pipe Component in PHP

-This free as in freedom component easy up creation of a [pipe](http://en.wikipedia.org/wiki/Pipeline_(computing)) for processes in php.
+This free as in freedom component ease up creation of a [pipe](http://en.wikipedia.org/wiki/Pipeline_(computing)) for processes in php.

 Indeed, it is a [pseudo pipeline](http://en.wikipedia.org/wiki/Pipeline_(software)#Pseudo-pipelines) (process collection or process batch) since the php process is single threaded so far.